EPK (as in an Electronic Press Kit)

 Our songs have also been featured by Prettyinnoise.de, Last Day Deaf, lo-fi indie bedroompop, We Love Lo-fi Music, The New LoFi, kid with a vinyl and Clunk Magazine.
 Radio Adelaide Album of the Week/13th most played artist, February 2021.
 Featured in PBS FM’s “Top tracks we’re loving” playlist, The Doesn’t Suck’s Top 10 albums of the month, and included in both Janglepophub and White Light White Heat’s best of new releases.

-Pat (songwriter, singer, most instruments) and Lauren (drums) home-record and self-release lo-fi indie rock albums, keeping it prolific and DIY and drawing inspiration from a wide cross-section of rock/alternative/pop history.
+Pat (songwriter, singer, most instruments) and Lauren (drums, some singing) home-record and self-release lo-fi indie rock albums, keeping it prolific and DIY and drawing inspiration from a wide cross-section of rock/alternative/pop history.

 (written for 1st album, but still true)